 Ciutadella de Menorca

-Minorca's former capital city, the compact port of Ciutadella de Menorca - usually just called Ciutadella - is west of the modern capital and linked to it by the main island road.
-Ciutadella is very different in character to Mahon, sporting a distinct Moorish and Spanish influence in its Gothic and Baroque grand mansions and palaces.
+Minorca's former capital city, the compact port of Ciutadella de Menorca is west of the modern capital and linked to it by the main island road.
+Usually just called Ciutadella, it's very different in character to Mahon, sporting a distinct Moorish and Spanish influence in its Gothic and Baroque grand mansions and palaces.
 It is an ancient town, reputedly founded by the Carthaginians by the 4th century.
-During its long history Ciutadella changed hands multiple times, memorably having all 3,000 or so surviving residents taken as slaves by invading Turks in 1558 after a siege of the city.
+During its long history, Ciutadella changed hands multiple times, once having all 3,000 or so surviving residents taken as slaves by invading Turks in 1558 after a siege of the city.
 Ciutadella remains the island's religious centre and is still the home of the bishop.
-The Cathedral of Menorca, located in the old quarter, was built in 1287 on the site of an even older mosque, and is one of the city's greatest attractions.
-The town hall, formerly the palace of the Arab governor and then the royal palace, is also an interesting old building.
-Although the city boasts few specific sightseeing attractions, it does offer excellent restaurants, interesting shops and arcades as well as a relaxed ambience that is just perfect for wandering around.
+The Cathedral of Menorca, located in the old quarter, was built in 1287 on the site of an even older mosque, while the town hall is another gorgeous building.
+Although the city boasts few specific sightseeing attractions, it does offer excellent restaurants, interesting shops, and arcades as well as a relaxed ambience that is just perfect for wandering around.
 There are also some coves nearby inviting exploration.